Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

 6. A Nightlife to Rival New York and London

 Nightlife here has always been a big part of the city’s history, and today the clubs, bars and cafés are still renowned for their excellent music and cutting-edge mixology.
 But it’s not all fashion-forward and edgy; you will find that there are plenty of more traditional pubs and restaurants for those of us who prefer the quiet life!

 7. Sydney’s Chinatown Rivals All Others!

-Sydney’s Chinatown has a long and fascinating history and today is a thriving centre for shopping, cuisine and cultural experience.
-It also hosts one of the largest Chinese New Year Festivals in the world.
+Sydney’s Chinatown has a long and fascinating history, and today is a thriving centre for shopping, cuisine and cultural experience.
+It also hosts one of the world’s largest Chinese New Year Festivals.

 The area has extended in the past few years to accommodate the many visitors and to expand what’s on offer…and that’s a lot!
 From medicinal herbs to homewares and fashion, there’s something here for everyone.